A Trip to Panama

 ON THE WAY TO PASO CANOAS BORDER CROSSING

-The drive between Uvita and Paso Canoas border crossing took just over two hours.
-The road is scenic and meanders between the ocean and the coastal mountains.
-Passing lanes are sparse and on a few occasions the bus got stuck behind cyclists, pick-up truck carrying multiple crammed horses and large transport trucks, barely crawling along.
-There are no stops along the way so take care of everything in Uvita before boarding the bus.
+The drive from Uvita to the Paso Canoas border took just over two hours.
+The road winds between the ocean and coastal mountains.
+Passing lanes are rare.
+At times, we crawled behind cyclists, overloaded pickups with horses, and slow-moving trucks.
+There are no stops along the way, so handle everything in Uvita before you board.

 PASO CANOAS – CROSSING INTO PANAMA